-6. Controls on local sources must be addressed first before any additional emission reductions can be imposed on sources in Ohio.
+5. Controls on local sources must be addressed first before any additional emission reductions can be imposed on sources in Indiana.

-When an area is measuring nonattainment of a NAAQS, as is the case with the areas linked to Ohio, the Clean Air Act (CAA) requires that the effects and benefits of local controls on all source sectors be considered first, prior to pursuing controls of sources in upwind states.
+When an area is measuring nonattainment of a NAAQS, as is the case with the areas linked to Indiana, the Clean Air Act (CAA) requires that the effects and benefits of local controls on all source sectors be considered first, prior to pursuing controls of sources in upwind states.
 CAA §107(a) states that "[e]ach State shall have the primary responsibility for assuring air quality within the entire geographic area comprising such State."
 In addition, CAA §110(a)(1) requires that a state SIP "provides for implementation, maintenance, and enforcement" of the NAAQS "in each air quality control region . . . within such State."
 Moreover, by operation of law, additional planning and control requirements are applicable to areas that are designated to be in nonattainment.

 This issue is important because upwind states must be confident this has occurred as they prepare to submit approvable Good Neighbor state implementation plans to address the 2015 ozone NAAQS.
 EPA's current interstate transport modeling platforms fails to incorporate local emission reductions programs that are required to improve ambient ozone concentration by 2023.
 Only through a full assessment of these local emissions reductions can EPA determine whether there are any bases for the imposition of additional emissions controls in upwind states.
 This is because additional control requirements in upwind states can only be legally imposed if, after consideration of local controls, there is a continuing nonattainment issue in downwind areas.
+15

 The CAA addresses the affirmative obligations of the states to meet the deadlines for submittal and implementation of state implementation plans designed to specifically address their degree of nonattainment designation.
 Review of Section 172(c)(1) of the CAA provides that State Implementation Plans (SIPs) for nonattainment areas shall include "reasonably available control measures", including "reasonably available control technology" (RACT), for existing sources of emissions.
 Section 182(a)(2)(A) requires that for Marginal Ozone nonattainment areas, states shall revise their SIPs to include RACT.
 Section 182(b)(2)(A) of the CAA requires that for Moderate Ozone nonattainment areas, states must revise their SIPs to include RACT for each category of VOC sources covered by a CTG document issued between November 15, 1990, and the date of attainment.
-CAA section 182(c) through (e) applies this requirement to States with ozone nonattainment areas classified as Serious, Severe and Extreme.